 Who’s liable for harm to your unborn baby?

-If you’ve lost an unborn child in a car accident, or your unborn baby has suffered a traumatic brain injury or other neurological injury as a result, then you need legal help.
+If you’ve lost an unborn child in a car accident, or your unborn baby has suffered a traumatic brain injury or other neurological injuries as a result, then you need legal help.

 If your car accident was caused by another driver’s negligent actions, you may be able to recover compensation for the following.